What counts as a 'Tuscany food experience' in 2026?

 Restaurant or private chef in your villa: which to choose?

-For a relaxed group of 6–12 staying in a Tuscan villa or agriturismo, a private chef at home almost always wins on logistics and atmosphere; restaurants win when the table is two and the goal is a one-off Michelin experience.
+For a relaxed group of 6–12 staying in a Tuscan villa, a private chef at home almost always wins on logistics and atmosphere; restaurants win when the table is two and the goal is a one-off Michelin experience.
 A Florentine restaurant booking for eight typically requires reservations 4–8 weeks ahead in peak season (June, September), a 30–60 minute drive each way, designated drivers, and a 9.30pm finish that can feel rushed if you have small children.
 A private chef cooking the same calibre of food at your villa removes all four friction points: the meal happens in your space, on your timing (we routinely set dinner at 7.30pm for families with kids and 8.30pm for adult-only groups), nobody drives, and the chef adapts plates per guest in real time — gluten-free, dairy-free, child portions, all coordinated.
 Cost is comparable: a 5-course dinner at a quality Florence trattoria runs €70–€110 per person before wine; our Taste of Italy private dinner at the same headcount is €110–€135 per person including the chef's travel, shopping, plating and four-hour service window.
 The break-even tilts toward private chef once you reach four guests.

 Travellers always ask me what's the most Tuscan thing they can do.
 The honest answer is sit at one table, with one chef, for four hours — and let the meal slow you down to the speed of the place.
 Chef Lorenzo, Florence-based ambassador of Chef On Demand Tuscany